stevesuh/kabbage/README.md

 are based off don't tend to change once established.
 You could have a background job that moves Wikipedia results into a table to generally insert and occasionally update out of date entries in the DB.

+As an alternative for Wikipedia, you can actually download the entire wikipedia database.
+Since the searching is just on text this approach would just work fine.
+You would then just need to update out of date entries on a periodic basis.
+Users would just be served from cache and local DB.

 For tweets, it might make sense to set the cache invalidation to a much shorter time because most people are usually looking for the most recent tweets anyway.
 So basically you would have a cache for Twitter results and a cache for Wikipedia results with the eviction timeouts being much longer for the Wikipedia cache.